sse-io/sse.io-client-js/README.md

  - `events` _(Array[String], Required)_ the `EventSource` created by client will addEventListener to the events.
 Also, it will be add to query params to the SSE http request.
  - `options` _(Object, Optional)_
     - `reconnect` _(Boolean)_ (default to `true`) client will auto reconnect when can't connect to server, connections closed by server or receiving 5xx http status.
     - `backoffOptions` _(Object)_ [implements from backo](https://github.com/mokesmokes/backo#options).
-Client will delay reconnecting when receiving 5xx http status or can't connect to server.
+Client will delay reconnect when receiving 5xx http status or can't connect to server.
  - **Returns** `Client`

 ### Client